1. A miniature universe in your belly

 -

-Sprinkle seeds and spices to boost fiber and polyphenols.
+Sprinkle seeds and spices to boost fibers and polyphenols.

 -